Convergence rates for gradient descent in the training of overparameterized artificial neural networks with piecewise affine activation: Introduction

 \section{Introduction}

-Many problems, such as recognizing faces, handwritten text, or natural language, as well as performing various activities, such as driving a car, seem very simple to humans, but pose a major challenge to computers.
-The reason probably lies in the variety of ways in which the data to be processed can exist, combined with the fact that computers, unlike humans, are not able to intuitively recognize complex patterns in them due to their structurally precise data processing.
-As a result, it is very difficult to hard-code a program or provide a function which attaches to the input -- be it a picture, an audio file, a game situation, or a traffic situation of an autonomous driving car -- a desired meaning or guidance.
-Nevertheless, artificial neural networks (ANNs) have become a powerful tool in dealing with such problems in recent times.
-Although many ANN training algorithms have demonstrated great success in practice, the reasons for this are generally not known, as no mathematically rigorous analysis exists for most algorithms.
-An overview of different gradient descent (GD) variations commonly used for ANN optimization is given in Ruder \cite{ruder2017overview}.
+Many problems, such as recognizing faces, handwritten text, or natural language, as well as performing various activities, such as driving a car, seem very simple to humans but pose a major challenge to computers.
+A fundamental reason for this lies in the immense variability of real-world data, combined with the fact that computers, unlike humans, are not able to intuitively recognize complex patterns in it due to their structurally precise data processing.
+As a result, it is very difficult to manually specify a program or provide an explicit function which attaches to the input -- be it an image, an audio file, a game situation, or a traffic situation of an autonomous driving car -- a desired output or guidance.
+Nevertheless, in recent years, \ANNs\ have become a powerful tool in dealing with such problems.
+Although many \ANN\ training algorithms have demonstrated great success in practice, the reasons for this are generally not known, as no mathematically rigorous analysis exists for most algorithms.
+Since these algorithms primarily rely on \GD, we refer to Ruder \cite{ruder2017overview} for an overview of commonly used \GD\ variations for \ANN\ optimization.